Functional Safety

 Safety engineering for autonomous driving systems

-In a research collaboration, Hitachi and Fraunhofer IESE investigated the necessary scope of future safety engineering
+In a research collaboration, Hitachi and Fraunhofer IESE examined the necessary scope for future safety engineering.

 Success Story SICK AG